 1. Built-in Connectivity

-Unfortunately, the Nikon D3100 does not come equipped with built-in Wi-Fi or Bluetooth connectivity.
-As an entry-level DSLR released in 2010, the D3100 predates the widespread integration of wireless connectivity features in consumer cameras.
-Therefore, users looking for wireless communication capabilities will need to explore aftermarket solutions to connect their D3100 to a phone.
+The Nikon D3100 does not include built-in Wi-Fi or Bluetooth connectivity, which is unfortunate.
+Given that it was a beginner DSLR launched in 2010, the D3100 was developed earlier than the massive adoption of wireless connectivity features in consumer cameras.
+So, if anyone was hoping for wireless communication to be included in the package, he/she would have to look for aftermarket solutions to connect his/her D3100 to a smartphone.

 2. Aftermarket Solutions